SpiralLogic/ADSProgammingExamples/Partitions/README.md

 ## Several options are available

-Find and print all the vertices in the largest partition python task1.py [filename]
+Find and print all the vertices in the largest partition<br>
+python task1.py [filename]

-Print the connected components python task1.py [filename] -cc
+Print the connected components<br>
+python task1.py [filename] -cc

-Find and print the partitions and all their vertices python task1.py [filename] -p
+Find and print the partitions and all their vertices<br>
+python task1.py [filename] -p

-Find and print the vertices and edges python task1.py [filename] -v
+Find and print the vertices and edges<br>
+python task1.py [filename] -v

-Find the distance between 2 words python task1.py [filename] [word1] [word2]
+Find the distance between 2 words<br>
+python task1.py [filename] [word1] [word2]